MicrosoftDocs/windows-ai-docs/docs/get-started-uwp.md

 The project should now have two new files:

-- `MNIST.onnx` - your trained model.
+- `mnist.onnx` - your trained model.
-- `MNIST.cs` - the Windows ML-generated code.
+- `mnist.cs` - the Windows ML-generated code.

 ![Solution explorer with new files](images/get-started3.png)

 To make sure the model builds when we compile our application, right click on the `mnist.onnx` file, and select **Properties**.
 For **Build Action**, select **Content**.

-Now, let's take a look at the newly generated code in the `MNIST.cs` file.
+Now, let's take a look at the newly generated code in the `mnist.cs` file.
 We have three classes:

-- **MNISTModel** creates the machine learning model representation, creates a sessions on the system default device, binds the specific inputs and outputs to the model, and evaluates the model asynchronously.
+- **mnistModel** creates the machine learning model representation, creates a sessions on the system default device, binds the specific inputs and outputs to the model, and evaluates the model asynchronously.
-- **MNISTInput** initializes the input types that the model expects.
-In this case, the input expects a **VideoFrame**.
+- **mnistInput** initializes the input types that the model expects.
+In this case, the input expects an [ImageFeatureValue](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.imagefeaturevalue).
-- **MNISTOutput** initializes the types that the model will output.
-In this case, the output will be a list called `classLabel` of type `<long>` and a Dictionary called `prediction` of type `<long, float>`.
+- **mnistOutput** initializes the types that the model will output.
+In this case, the output will be a list called `Plus214_Output_0` of type [TensorFloat](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.tensorfloat).

 We'll now use these classes to load, bind, and evaluate the model in our project.